Location: The Counseling

 Due to the Health & Wellness Coordinators busy schedule, if a student is 15 minutes late to their AOD appointment they will have to reschedule their appointment for another time.

 Consultation and Outreach

 Educational programs and workshops for residence halls, classes, clubs and organizations on a variety of topics are requested each year.
 Programs on stress management, healthy eating, and managing conflict are examples of programs that have recently been offered.
-Request for program forms can be obtained by calling 607.871.2300 or emailing us.
+Requests for programming should be made by contacting Amanda Khodorkovskaya, Health & Wellness Coordinator at 607.871.2300 or via Email Me.

 We ask that you please submit programming requests two weeks prior to when the program will take place.
 Please see below for a list of programs that the Wellness Center offers.